-Nine teams selected for Alexa Prize SocialBot Grand Challenge
+Nine teams advance to semifinals for the Alexa Prize SocialBot Grand Challenge

 Fifth challenge adds new elements and features four new competitors for the $1 million research grant.

-Amazon today announced that nine teams from around the globe have been selected to participate in the Alexa Prize SocialBot Grand Challenge 5 (SGC 5), a university challenge focused on advancing human-computer interaction and open dialogue conversation.
+In November, Amazon announced that nine teams from around the globe were selected to participate in the Alexa Prize SocialBot Grand Challenge 5 (SGC 5), a university challenge focused on advancing human-computer interaction and open dialogue conversation.
 As of today, all nine teams have advanced to the semifinals based on their performance during the initial customer feedback period.

-The teams selected for the challenge, which began this month, include five returning competitors — including the top two finishers in the most recent challenge — and four new universities.
+The teams selected for the challenge, which began in November, include five returning competitors — including the top two finishers in the most recent challenge — and four new universities.

 |Alquist||Czech Technical University, Prague||Jan Šedivý|